 High speed, high resolution ADCs are sensitive to the quality of the clock input.
-The degradation in SNR at a given input frequency $(f_A)$ due only to aperture jitter $(t_I)$ can be calculated by
+The degradation in SNR at a given input frequency $(f_A)$ due only to aperture jitter $(t_J)$ can be calculated by

-SNR Degradation = $$20 \times \log 10 [1/2 \times \pi \times f_A \times t_I]$$
+SNR Degradation = $20 \times \log 10[1/2 \times \pi \times f_A \times t_J]$

-In this equation, the RMS aperture jitter represents the root mean square of all jitter sources, including the clock input, analog input signal, and ADC aperture jitter.
-IF undersampling applications are particularly sensitive to jitter.
+In this equation, the rms aperture jitter represents the root mean square of all jitter sources, including the clock input, analog input signal, and ADC aperture jitter.
+Intermediate frequency undersampling applications are particularly sensitive to jitter.

-The clock input should be treated as an analog signal in cases where aperture jitter may affect the dynamic range of the AD8283.
-Power supplies for clock drivers should be separated from the ADC output driver supplies to avoid modulating the clock signal with digital noise.
+Treat the clock input as an analog signal in cases where aperture jitter may affect the dynamic range of the AD8285.
+Separate power supplies for clock drivers from the ADC output driver supplies to avoid modulating the clock signal with digital noise.
 Low jitter, crystal-controlled oscillators make the best clock sources, such as the Valpey Fisher VFAC3 series.
-If the clock is generated from another type of source (by gating, dividing, or other methods), it should be retimed by the original clock during the last step.
+If the clock is generated from another type of source (by gating, dividing, or other methods), retime it by the original clock during the last step.

-Refer to the AN-501 Application Note and the AN-756 Application Note for more in-depth information about how jitter performance relates to ADCs (visit www.analog.com).
+Refer to the AN-501 Application Note and the AN-756 Application Note for more in-depth information about how jitter performance relates to ADCs.